bossjones/reproduce_cursor_mcp_envvar_issue/README.md

 ## Conclusion

 This issue makes it difficult to use environment variables securely with Cursor MCP without committing sensitive information to the repository.
 The current workarounds all involve storing sensitive information in the `mcp.json` file, which is not ideal for security-conscious applications.
+We hope this repository helps demonstrate the issue and contributes to its resolution in future Cursor updates.